🏙 City Guide

 The Louvre on a Wednesday or Friday evening: Open until 9:45pm and dramatically less crowded.
 Focus on one or two wings.

-Mus\u00e9e d\u2019Orsay: The world\u2019s greatest Impressionist collection.
+Musée d'Orsay: The world's greatest Impressionist collection.
 Thursday evenings are least crowded.

-Sainte-Chapelle: The most transcendent Gothic interior in France \u2014 often overlooked, far more intimate than Notre-Dame.
+Sainte-Chapelle: The most transcendent Gothic interior in France - often overlooked, far more intimate than Notre-Dame.

-March\u00e9 d\u2019Aligre: Paris\u2019s most authentic daily market, where Parisians actually shop.
+Marché d'Aligre: Paris's most authentic daily market, where Parisians actually shop.

 Seine river cruise at dusk: The finest introduction to the city.